melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 before.integration | after.harmony
 ```

+!!! question
-Question: Looking at the UMAPs above, do you think integration was successful?
-Have a slide on what if its just different cell types
+    Looking at the UMAPs above, do you think integration was successful?
+Have a slide on what if its just different cell types.

 #### Trying a different integration method (Seurat CCA), lets see if our integration improves

+!!! question
-Question: Try looking at the PC1 and PC2 plots for harmony and seurat as well
+    Try looking at the PC1 and PC2 plots for harmony and seurat as well

 ```r
 ifnb.filtered <- IntegrateLayers(object = ifnb.filtered,